The Challenges of Running a Queer Homeless Shelter in Jamaica

 Homelessness is a massive problem in Jamaica.
 As of 2015, the unemployment rate in the country was 13.2 percent among adults, and a staggering 38 percent among youth.
-Perhaps unsurprisingly, in January this year, the Jamaica Observer revealed a 26 percent rise in homelessness over the past three years.
-The problem is particularly prevalent amongst the country’s LGBTQ community, who comprise at least 40 percent of the overall homeless youth population.
+Perhaps unsurprisingly, in January this year the Jamaica Observer revealed a 26 percent rise in homelessness over the past three years.
+The problem is particularly prevalent amongst the country’s LGBTQ community, who comprise at least 40% of the overall homeless youth population.

 Videos by VICE